aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Findings/finding7.md

 $ kubectl apply -f /workspace/modules/security/Guardduty/privileged/mount/privileged-pod-example.yaml
 ```

-With in few minutes we will see the finding `Persistence:Kubernetes/ContainerWithSensitiveMount` in guardduty portal.
+Within a few minutes we will see the finding `Persistence:Kubernetes/ContainerWithSensitiveMount` in the GuardDuty portal.

 ![](ContainerWithSensitiveMount.png)